 40%

-We evaluate warmth at standing starts, during warm-up, and in the wind-exposed high-effort portions of runs.
-We test down to 10°F to establish the lower temperature threshold of each item.
+We weigh warmth at standing starts, during warm-up, and in the wind-exposed high-effort portions of runs, drawing on published reviews and owner feedback down to 10°F to establish the lower temperature threshold of each item.

 Breathability & Moisture